sirfist19/Randomized_Text_Dungeon/README.md

 help

 	Needs Object: No (but may be used)
-	Takes all as an object: No (but may take one)");
+	Takes all as an object: No (but may take one)
 	You should already know what this one does because you are using it!
 Teaches the player how to play the game by showing them new commands.
   	To find out more information about a specific command, type 'help' followed by the command you want to learn more about.
 		Ex: help
 		Ex: help go